TNA Impact!: Format

 Generally, the show features four to seven matches over the course of the two hours, as well as numerous interviews and segments interspersed between the matches.
 Due to the nature of the wrestling business, advertisements for merchandise and upcoming pay-per-view events often serve as bookends for the commercial segments.

+From June 2004 to March 2013, TNA programming was taped at Universal Studios Florida's Soundstage 21.
+The Soundstages at Universal were dubbed the "Impact Zone" by the company with the promotion's pay-per-views being also broadcast from that location until October 2006, when Bound for Glory emanated from the Compuware Arena in Detroit.

 When the show was on Fox Sports Net, all matches had a time limit (10 minutes for normal singles matches and 30 minutes for title matches) and the network's Fox Box was used.
 In the event of a time limit draw, the winner was determined by the NWA Championship Committee, a group consisting of three veteran stars.
-Since leaving the channel, Impact Wrestling discarded the time limit concept.
+Since leaving the channel, TNA discarded the time limit concept.